 Adjusting to new environment

-Going to a new school is an exciting thing for teens but for some teens it can be difficult.
-They may take some time to adjust to a new school, with new beginnings, a new environment and new friends.
+Starting a new school is exciting thing for teens but for some teens it can become difficult.
+They may take some time for your teen adjust to new school, with new beginning, new environment and new friends.

-Some teens may also find difficulties with a new syllabus.
+Some teens may also find difficulties with new syllabus.

-This problem is most common in teens whose parents continuously migrate from one place to another.
+This problem is most common in teens whom parents continuously migrate from one place to another.

-Read about anxiety in teenagers in our article How-To SPOT & DEAL with Teenage Anxiety Issues.
+Read about anxiety in teenagers in our article anxiety.

 Bullying in school